 Changes due to COVID-19

-- Rents on residential properties or mobile home sites will not increase while Alberta’s State of Public Health Emergency remains in effect.
+- Tenants are still obligated to pay rent.
+However, rents on residential properties or mobile home sites cannot increase while Alberta’s State of Public Health Emergency remains in effect.

 - Late fees cannot be applied to late rent payments until June 30 and cannot be collected retroactively for this time.